benliao/bws/docs/src/installation.md

 cargo install bws-web-server
 ```

 This will install the latest stable version from [crates.io](https://crates.io/crates/bws-web-server).
+The package name is `bws-web-server`, but the installed binary is named `bws`.

 ### Prerequisites